We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

 Given the root of a binary tree, return the length of the diameter of the tree.
-The diameter of a binary tree is the length of the longest path between any two nodes in a tree.
-This path may or may not pass through the root.
-The length of a path between two nodes is represented by the number of edges between them.
+The diameter is defined as the number of edges in the longest path between any two nodes in the tree.
+Note that this path may or may not pass through the root.

 Key Insights

-• The diameter at a node is the sum of the heights of its left and right subtrees.
+• The diameter at a node is the sum of the depths of its left and right subtrees.

 Space and Time Complexity

-Time Complexity: O(N) - where N is the number of nodes in the tree, as we visit each node once.
-Space Complexity: O(H) - where H is the height of the tree, due to the recursion stack.
+Time Complexity: O(n), where n is the number of nodes in the tree.
+Space Complexity: O(n), in the worst-case scenario due to the recursion stack (skewed tree).

 Solution